Lockpickers-United/lpu-belt-explorer/src/resources/dans.md

 Notable locks can and will be put up for a vote within “The Mat” channel.

-## The Mat
+## Master's Projects and The Mat

 The mat is a core part of the new Dan 2.0 system.
-It is used for collecting community judgment on non-lockpicking points, including new blackbelt applications.
+It is used for collecting community judgment on Master's Project submissions, which gain non-lockpicking points, and are included in most new Black Belt applications.

 Earning Dan Points “on the mat” can also be accomplished completing projects within the following Disciplines.

+- Challenge Locks
+- Community Involvement
+- Cutaway Making
+- Disc Detainer Pick Making
 - Impressioning
+- Lock Design
+- Lock Manufacturing
+- Pick Making
 - Picking Instruction
-- Challenge Locks
+- Safe Lock Manipulation
 - Tool Making
 - Tool Manufacturing
-- Lock Design
-- Lock Manufacturing
-- Safe Lock Manipulation
-- Cutaway Making
+- Other Approved Projects

 You can also nominate others to receive points through:
 - Exceptional Knowledge of Locks